Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/README.md

 This repository collects the ongoing work towards the development of the top-level ontology based on common terms defined for the Joint Lab
 "Integrated Model and Data Driven Materials Characterization" (MDMC) and for the "Nanoscience Foundries and Fine Analysis Europe Pilot" (NEP).
-The top-level glossary defining the terms is available (as a living document which can be contantly updated) on the NEP website: https://www.nffa.eu/apply/data-policy/glossary
+The top-level glossary defining the terms is available (as a living document which can be constantly updated) on the NEP website: https://www.nffa.eu/apply/data-policy/glossary

 ## Aim